codingMustache/codingMustache/README.md

 ## Joke of the Day

-I really want to buy one of those supermarket checkout dividers, but the cashier keeps putting it back.
+Why did the belt go to prison?
+He held up a pair of pants!

 ## Daily Trivia

-This mobile OS held the largest market share in 2012.
+What does the computer software acronym JVM stand for?
- 1. Symbian
+ 1. Java Vendor Machine
- 2. Android
+ 2. Java Visual Machine
- 3. iOS
+ 3. Just Virtual Machine
- 4. BlackBerry
+ 4. Java Virtual Machine

 <details>
   <summary>Answer</summary>
-  iOS
+  Java Virtual Machine
 </details>